hmuchalski/hmuchalski.github.io/team.md

 <img src="/img/hm-circle2.png" width="120" />

 Hubert is a native of Poland where he received his B.S./M.S. in Chemistry at [Wrocław University of Technology][pwr] in 2006.
 During these studies, he investigated the diselenide catalyzed hydroperoxide oxidation of naphthalenes.
 In 2006, he began graduate studies at Vanderbilt with [prof. Jeffrey N. Johnston][jnj].
 There Hubert developed a unique a-diazo imide reagent that enabled the development of the Brønsted acid catalyzed syn-glycolate Mannich reaction.
 He then used the Bronsted acid-promoted azide-alkene synthesis of _vic_-amino alcohols to develop a two directional synthesis approach to (+)-zwittermicin A. Hubert was a postdoctoral scholar with prof. Ned Porter until 2015 where he investigated kinetic isotope effect of lipid peroxidation.
-In 2015 he joined the [Chemistry Department][csm-chem] at [Fresno State][csuf] as Assistant Professor of Chemistry.
+In 2015 he joined the [Chemistry and Biochemistry Department][csm-chem] at [Fresno State][csuf] as Assistant Professor of Chemistry.
 In 2021 he was promoted to the rank of Associate Professor with tenure.

 - See [Hubert's CV][cv] for more details.
 - Email: hmuchalski[at]mail[dot]fresnostate[dot]edu